-[±] CFA® and Chartered Financial Analyst® are trademarks owned by CFA Institute.

-1 Reflects the expense ratios as stated in the most recent prospectuses.
-The expense ratios shown are subject to change and may differ from the annualized expense ratios shown in the financial highlights of this report.

-2 The manager has contractually committed through November 30, 2020, to waive fees and/or reimburse expenses to the extent necessary to cap total annual fund operating expenses after fee waivers at 0.73% for Class A, 1.48% for Class C, 0.30% for Class R6, 0.65% for Administrator Class, and 0.40% for Institutional Class.
+- [±] CFA® and Chartered Financial Analyst® are trademarks owned by CFA Institute. - 1 Reflects the expense ratios as stated in the most recent prospectuses.
+The expense ratios shown are subject to change and may differ from the annualized expense ratios shown in the financial highlights of this report. - 2 The manager has contractually committed through November 30, 2020, to waive fees and/or reimburse expenses to the extent necessary to cap total annual fund operating expenses after fee waivers at 1.11% for Class A, 1.86% for Class C, 1.36% for Class R, 0.65% for Class R6, 0.95% for Administrator Class, and 0.70% for Institutional Class.
 Brokerage commissions, stamp duty fees, interest, taxes, acquired fund fees and expenses (if any), and extraordinary expenses are excluded from the expense caps.
 Prior to or after the commitment expiration date, the caps may be increased or the commitment to maintain the caps may be terminated only with the approval of the Board of Trustees.
 Without these caps, the Fund's returns would have been lower.
-The expense ratio paid by an investor is the net expense ratio (the total annual fund operating expenses after fee waivers) as stated in the prospectuses.

-3 The Russell 1000[®] Index measures the performance of the 1,000 largest companies in the Russell 3000[®] Index, which represents approximately 92% of the total market capitalization of the Russell 3000[®] Index.
-You cannot invest directly in an index.

-4 The chart compares the performance of Class A shares since inception with the Russell 1000® Index.
-The chart assumes a hypothetical investment of \$10,000 in Class A shares and reflects all operating expenses and assumes the maximum initial sales charge of 5.75%.

-5 The ten largest holdings, excluding cash, cash equivalents and any money market funds, are calculated based on the value of the investments divided by total net assets of the Fund.
-Holdings are subject to change and may have changed since the date specified.

-6 The S&P 500 Index consists of 500 stocks chosen for market size, liquidity, and industry group representation.
-It is a market-value-weighted index with each stock's weight in the index proportionate to its market value.
-You cannot invest directly in an index.

-7 Amounts are calculated based on the total long-term investments of the Fund.
-These amounts are subject to change and may have changed since the date specified.
+The expense ratio paid by an investor is the net expense ratio (the total annual fund operating expenses after fee waivers) as stated in the prospectuses. - 3 Historical performance shown for the Class R shares prior to their inception reflects the performance of the Institutional Class shares, adjusted to reflect the higher expenses applicable to the Class R shares. - 4 Historical performance shown for the Class R6 shares prior to their inception reflects the performance of the Institutional Class shares, and includes the higher expenses applicable to the Institutional Class shares.
+If these expenses had not been included, returns for the Class R6 shares would be higher. - 5 The Russell 1000[®] Value Index measures the performance of those Russell 1000 companies with lower price/book ratios and lower forecasted growth values.
+You cannot invest directly in an index. - 6 The chart compares the performance of Class A shares for the most recent ten years with the Russell 1000[®] Value Index.
+The chart assumes a hypothetical investment of \$10,000 in Class A shares and reflects all operating expenses and assumes the maximum initial sales charge of 5.75%. - 7 The ten largest holdings, excluding cash, cash equivalents and any money market funds, are calculated based on the value of the investments divided by total net assets of the Fund.
+Holdings are subject to change and may have changed since the date specified. - 8 Amounts are calculated based on the total long-term investments of the Fund.
+These amounts are subject to change and may have changed since the date specified. - This security was no longer held at the end of the reporting period.